Tropical hyperelliptic curves in the plane: Sprawling graphs and crowded graphs

 Another way to show that a graph is crowded is based on particular subgraphs.

-\begin{lemma} Let $G'$ be a $2$-connected component of a planar graph $G$.
+\begin{lemma} Let $G'$ be a $2$-edge-connected component of a planar graph $G$.
 If $G'$ is crowded, then so is $G$. \end{lemma}

 \begin{proof} Choose any embedding of $G$, then delete everything that is not part of $G'$, smoothing over the resulting $2$-valent vertices.
 Label the bounded faces $F_1,\ldots, F_k$.
 Now add back in the rest of $G$.
-Since $G'$ is a $2$-connected component of $G$, the faces $F_1,\ldots, F_k$ are preserved as faces, and the number of edges shared by (not necessarily distinct) pairs amongst $F_1,\ldots, F_k$ have either remained the same or increased.
+Since $G'$ is a $2$-edge-connected component of $G$, the faces $F_1,\ldots, F_k$ are preserved as faces, and the number of edges shared by (not necessarily distinct) pairs amongst $F_1,\ldots, F_k$ have either remained the same or increased.
 Thus either two bounded faces of $G$ share two edges, or one bounded face shares an edge with itself, and the embedding is crowded.
 Since this was an arbitrary embedding of $G$, we conclude that $G$ is crowded. \end{proof}

-Note that is possible for a graph to have a crowded subgraph (perhaps with with $2$-valent vertices smoothed over) without being crowded, as long as that subgraph is not a $2$-connected component.
+Note that is possible for a graph to have a crowded subgraph (perhaps with $2$-valent vertices smoothed over) without itself being crowded, as long as that subgraph is not a $2$-edge-connected component.
 See Figure~\ref{figure:subgraph} for an example.